 Buyers priced out of the London market are increasingly looking at buying in the surrounding Home Counties, with demand being driven by both London based clients and expats.
 The recent announcement of the extension of Crossrail to Reading is expected to lead to demand for private and investment properties in Berkshire, which could take the increase in values this year to well above 10%.

 The market remains supported by the fundamentals of stock shortage and a healthy economic and monetary background.
 The Office for Budget Responsibility has increased its forecasts for GNP to 2.7% in 2014 and 2.3% in 2015.
 Interest rates remain low, with the financial market expecting the base rate to remain at 0.5% until Q2 2015, before rising slowly to 2.0% by Q1 2017.
 Against this background we expect the market as a whole to stay firm, but with regional variations.

 Ph: +44 (0)20 7099 2773 Fax: +44 (0)20 7099 2779.

-This report is for general information purposes only.
-Whilst every effort has been made to ensure its accuracy, Garrington Country Ltd accepts no liability for any loss or damage, of whatsoever nature, arising from its use. the content is strictly copyright and reproduction of the whole or part of it in any form is prohibited without prior written permission from Garrington Country Ltd.
+This report is for general informative purposes only.
+Whilst every effort has been made to ensure its accuracy, Garrington Property Finders Ltd accepts no liability for any loss or damage, of whatsoever nature, arising from its use.
+The content is strictly copyright and reproduction of the whole or part of it in any form is prohibited without written permission from Garrington Property Finders Ltd.